 - Full immersion in a Tibetan living environment

 Classes are taught in both English and Tibetan, and students are expected to translate into English.
 Therefore, demonstrated proficiency in English is a required prerequisite for the program.

 Unique features of the program include:

-- Course intake limited to eight students (who will train in two translation groups of four) to ensure rapid progress.
+- Course intake limited to eight students (who will train in two translation in groups of four) to ensure rapid progress.

 - A dedicated Translator Training Program Coordinator to support students and monitor progress.